-On September 25, 2019, the Company converted the principal amount outstanding (\$8.8 million) under its bridge loan to CGX due September 30, 2019 ("Bridge Loan") into shares of CGX at a price of \$0.22 per share.
+On September 25, 2019, the Company announced that it had elected to convert the principal amount outstanding (\$8.8 million) under its bridge loan to CGX due September 30, 2019 ("Bridge Loan") into shares of CGX at a price of \$0.22 per share.
 As a result of the conversion, Frontera acquired an additional 40,000,000 common shares of CGX.
-Following the conversion of the Bridge Loan, Frontera owned 197,383,129 common shares of CGX (representing approximately 72.51% of the issued and outstanding common shares on a non-diluted basis).
+Following the conversion of the Bridge Loan, Frontera owned 197,383,129 common shares of CGX (representing approximately 72.51% on a non-diluted basis).

 On August 30, 2019, the ANH approved the transfer of the Company's interest in the Casanare Este block to Invepetrol Limited.
-This transaction has reduced the Company's contractual evaluation net obligations by approximately \$9 million.
+This transaction reduced the Company's contractual evaluation net obligations by approximately \$9 million.